 Drivers cannot text while they are behind the wheel, and they may not read or write emails while driving.

 New drivers with learner’s permits can use no handheld device during their first six months of driving.
 All drivers are prohibited from using handheld devices in school zones, and school bus operators cannot use a cell phone when children are on the bus.

 Besides, local municipalities may have specific ordinances and restrictions that apply to cell phone use.

 Proving another driver was texting before an accident can be challenging.
 A thorough investigation is usually needed with serious injury or wrongful death cases.
 Consult an experienced personal injury attorney for help.

 Laws alone are not enough to prevent distracted driving.
 Take precautions to ensure that you do not allow yourself to become distracted when you drive.

-Put your phone away while you drive, and if you need to use it, pull over.
+Put your phone away while driving; if you need to use it, pull over.
 Do not eat or drink while you are driving.
 Teach teens safe driving habits and prohibit them from using their phones when they drive.
 Parents can place controls on their teen’s cell phone use.

 Call the Best Houston Car Accident Lawyer You Can Find

-If you or a loved one were hurt as the result of a distracted driver, you might have compensation for your damages.
-The negligent driver may owe you money for your medical bills, lost wages, pain, and suffering, and more.
-Contact our legal team at Baumgartner Law Firm for a free consultation to discuss the details of your accident.
-Call (281) 587-1111 or click here for an on-line consultation request!
+If you or a loved one were hurt due to a distracted driver, you might have compensation for your damages.
+The negligent driver may owe you money for your medical bills, lost wages, pain and suffering, and more.